 TOP DOMENECH I MONTANER SITES IN BARCELONA

 Everyone coming to Barcelona wants to see the Gaudi sites.
 But if it hadn’t been for him, then the masterpieces of Domenech i Montaner would have been now famous all over the world.
 This now not so famous architect was born in 1850, two years before Antoni Gaudi, and in 1877 he was already a professor in the School of Architecture while Gaudi was still a student.

-These are the Domenech i Montaner masterpieces in Barcelona:
+These are the masterpieces of Domenech i Montaner in Barcelona:

-Casa Lleó Morera.
 This apartment building is part of the famous Block of Disagreement, that also includes Gaudi’s Casa Batlló and Casa Ametller by Puig i Cadafalch: the three competitors working side by side, pretty much at the same time!
 Domènech i Muntaner’s was built in 1902 and received the award to the best building of the year (you can still see the stylish modernist sign announcing that in the wall facing Passeig de Gràcia).
-As it was customary, the owners lived in the second floor, the street level was reserved for commerce and the other floors were rented out (families used to live there, but now they’re mostly offices).
-The main floor is now open to the public and the best part are the room with the balcony overlooking the street, and the spectacular stained glass wall that faces the backyard (from where you get to see the stained glasses of the other floors, by the way, that all together represent a tree.
-The building is temporarily closed until it is adapted to the current accessibility regulations.

 AND BONUS!
 The Domenech i Montaner masterpiece that can be visited at night: